 Today you will visit the national landmark – Royal Grand Palace, a collection of spectacular buildings and sacred sites.
 There is a beautiful Reception Hall, the Temple of Emerald Buddha, known as “Wat Phra Kew”.
 You can easily visualize the splendor of the past.
 The place is one of the most beautiful examples of ancient Thai court and the former residence of Thai Kings.

 Relish a healthy breakfast and you are free to depart your accommodation at any time as long as you comply with check-out time.
-The Thailand-Vietnam-Cambodia 3-week journey has finally come to an end, have a safe flight back home, and hope you had unforgettable memories in Asia.
+The Thailand Vietnam Cambodia tour has finally come to an end, have a safe flight back home, and hope you had unforgettable memories in Asia.

 Want to enjoy all the amazing and authentic experiences that Thailand-Vietnam-Cambodia has to offer in 3 weeks check out our itinerary.
-If you would like to spend more time in Southeast Asia, visit our combos on BestPrice Travel or contact our travel expert to customize as you preferred.
-And feel free to share in comments your own experiences and vision of a perfect vacation in Asia.
+If you would like to spend more time in Southeast Asia, visit our Indochina Tours page on BestPrice Travel or contact our travel expert to customize as you preferred.
+And feel free to share in the comments your own experiences and vision of a perfect vacation in SEA.

 (Image source: Internet)